ise-alumni/portal/README.md

 Some features may not be released to users but pushed regardless (they may be toggled over time).
 Feature flags are configured in [features.ts](./src/config/features.ts).

-## Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details on:

-- How to set up your development environment
-- Our code style and standards
-- How to submit pull requests
-- Our issue reporting guidelines

-## Code of Conduct

-This project adheres to a Code of Conduct that all contributors are expected to follow.
-Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) before participating.

-## Security

-If you discover a security vulnerability, please see [SECURITY.md](SECURITY.md) for information on how to report it responsibly.

 ## Support

 - **Issues**: [GitHub Issues](https://github.com/bxrne/ise-alumni/issues)